Please note that this page is automatically translated.

 Large

-Poor reputation among stakeholders and increased fundraising costs due to insufficient decarbonization efforts
+Poor reputation among stakeholders and increased financing costs due to insufficient decarbonization efforts

 Small